Metempsychosis -- full rpg ruleset -- work in progress

 Combat Rule system for the world of Metempsychosis

 This game is a product of inspiration.
-I have created it to make the best RPG I possibly could, based on what I consider to be the most excellent aspects of RPGs I have played.
-I took the aspects from various games I felt were strongest and mashed them together.
-The originality of the text, however, I have firmly rooted in the ability to build any character you wish to play.
+I have created it to make the best fantasy RPG I possibly could, based on what I consider to be the most excellent aspects of fantasy RPGs I have played.
+It's all my opinion.
+I thefted the aspects from various games I felt were strongest and stitched them together.
+The originality of the game, however, I have firmly rooted in the ability to build any character you wish to play.
 All your choices are meaningful.

 Within this system, there are literally millions of variations of skill and gear combinations, to say nothing of defining your character's personality, goals, motives, or their fate.